-Inches of Mercury is a more rough measure of pressure, usually vacuum or even barometric pressure or altitude.
+“Inches of mercury” is a more rough measure of pressure, usually vacuum or even barometric pressure or altitude.
 We often represent the unit “inches of mercury” with the abbreviation inHg or “Hg.
 (We will use “Hg where applicable for the remainder of this article.)

-1 HG is equal to .491 PSI or roughly 1/2 of a PSI.
+1” Hg is equal to .491 PSI, which is roughly 1/2 of a PSI.

-When we read pressure as a tech with a gauge we read it in PSIG which means it is already set to zero at 14.7 PSIA and 29.92 hg.
+When we read pressure as a tech with a gauge, we read it in PSIG, which means it is already set to zero at 14.7 PSIA and 29.92″ Hg.

-1 inch of mercury (HG) is equal to 25,400 microns (of mercury)
+One inch of mercury (Hg) is equal to 25,400 microns (of mercury).

 In the micron vacuum scale, we start at 760,000 microns at sea-level atmospheric pressure and work down towards a perfect vacuum of 0 microns or 0″ Hg.
 That is why a lower number in the micron vacuum scale equals a better/deeper vacuum; a higher number equals a worse/less deep vacuum.